 Company Name: Transamerica

-Sanford Heisler Sharp, LLP filed a class action complaint on Friday, December 28th in the U.S. District Court of Northern Iowa detailing the ways in which the Transamerica Corporation violates basic fiduciary duties under ERISA and abuses its employees’ trust by mismanaging their retirement funds.
-The complaint alleges the company invests employees’ retirement savings in multiple funds that consistently underperform their investment benchmarks and other similar collective investment funds.
-The consequences to employees are substantial: the Transamerica 401(k) Plan has cost its employees millions of dollars in retirement savings.
+UPDATE: A federal court granted class certification in a class action case filed by Sanford Heisler Sharp against the Transamerica Corporation for violating basic fiduciary duties under ERISA and abusing its employees’ trust by mismanaging their retirement funds.
+The December 2019 Complaint alleges that Transamerica invested employees’ retirement savings in multiple funds that consistently underperformed their investment benchmarks and other similar collective investment funds.

 We would like to hear from any Transamerica employee who invested in the company’s 401(k) plan during the past 6 years.